mokolabs/styler/README.markdown

 - Styles for an entire controller should be stored in `controller.css`
 - Styles for specific actions should be stored in `controller/action.css`

+You can also set a general subpath for all stylesheets:

+    <%= stylesheets :path => "compiled" %>

+This will look for the stylesheets in the `/public/stylesheets/compiled` directory.

 Generator
 =========